saeedesmaili/iranian-businesses-data-reports/README.md

 # Iranian Businesses Data Reports
 An archive for the data reports that Iranian businesses publish.

-For a detailed explanation about the project and each business read my blog post.
+For a detailed explanation about the project and each business read [my blog post](https://datanerd.blog/fa/iranian-businesses-data-reports/) about it.

 ## Contribution
 If you know a data report from an Iranian business: